contrastsecuriteoss/contrast_agent_failsafe/README.md

-  Finally add the initcontainer in your application manifest
+   add the initcontainer in your application manifest and a volume that is an empty dir

       initContainers: